capstone-mgh/capstone-mgh.github.io/ml.md

 <img src="images/ml/functions.png" width="350">

 - Finally, we do see that increasing the number of z-axis slices reduces loss to some extent.
 However, this network takes roughly 1.7 times longer to train, which also has implications for prediction time.
 Prediction also takes 5 times longer (10 samples/second vs 48 samples/ second).
-Furthermore, the network takes up more space to store ana load.
+Furthermore, the network takes up more space to store and load.
 Therefore, we prefer a smaller network since over 95% of our data can be contained within 10x128x128 box.

 #### How do we evaluate this model?